hpc2n/sphinx-lesson-template/content/openmp-basics.rst

 Note how the :code:`Everyone!` lines are printed multiple times but the other three lines are printed only once.

-If we want, we can merge the :code:`parallel` and :code:`sections` construct together:
+If we want, we can merge the :code:`parallel` and :code:`sections` constructs together:

 .. code-block:: c
     :linenos: